sva-s1/s1-collector-syslog/README.md

 # Install the SentinelOne Collector on Docker with Syslog

+> Quick-Start Guide for a Single Source
+> (Note: Support for multiple sources on the same port is coming soon)

 ![SyslogPipe-Dockerized-S1-Collector.png](src/assets/images/SyslogPipe-Dockerized-S1-Collector.png)

 > [!IMPORTANT]
 > This project provides a straightforward way for practitioners to set up the SentinelOne Collector to ingest syslog events into AI SIEM using Docker.
 You don't need to be a Linux or Docker expert to follow along!

-Please `star` this page if you find it helpful.
+_Please `star` this page if you find it helpful._

 **Official SentinelOne Documentation:**